 Provisional members are active members and are involved in committee and business (aka “plenary”) meetings, but are not eligible to vote on group decisions.
 Provisional Members will also receive a copy of Creating Cohousing (a book that will help you more fully understand the principles and designs of cohousing) and join the member e-mail listserv and receive access to shared group documents.

-A Full Member is ready to commit time, energy, and money to Richmond Cohousing and is committed to purchasing a unit in the community.
+A Full Member is ready to commit time, energy, and money to Richmond Cohousing and are committed to purchasing a unit in the community.
 To become a Full Member, a Provisional Member must:

-- Join and participate in a Committee and attend Plenary meetings
+- Participate in a Committee and attend Plenary meetings

-- Prequalify for financing (or submit a letter indicating intention to purchase home outright) for desired unit size
+- Prequalify for financing (or submit a letter indicating intention to purchase home outright) for their desired unit

 - Review the Full Member Orientation Checklist with the Membership Team